tatmanblue/ironbar/README.md

 1. Server components can run on any OS
 2. Client connectivity from any operating system
 3. New use cases can be added by plug-in pattern
+4. Simple to understand both in nomenclature and implementation

 # Development
 You can use any editor.
 Solution and project files are included for use with